Marine Corps Logistics Base Barstow

 The standard CDC recommendation is to get flu shots before Halloween.

-But getting the flu shot early has another hidden benefit.
-Those who line up for their shots long before flu season receive the immunization and don’t worry about depleted vaccinations at the stores.
+But getting the flu shot sooner rather than later has another hidden benefit.
+Those who line up for shots long before flu season to get the immunization and don’t worry about depleted vaccinations at the stores.

-Yes, America can experience a shortage of flu vaccine.
-The Centers for Disease Control has a page dedicated to tracking and advising consumers of such shortages which are NOT limited to the flu shot.
+Yes, America can experience a shortage of flu vaccines.
+The Centers for Disease Control has a page dedicated to tracking and advising consumers of such needs, not limited to the flu shot.

-Everything from Measles to Rotavirus can come up short depending on demand, time of year, whether there are an epidemic-level number of cases in a given year, etc. Get your shots early to avoid missing out.
+Everything from measles to rotavirus can come up short depending on demand, time of year, whether there is an epidemic-level number of cases in a given year, etc. Get your shots early to avoid missing out.

-- Only vaccines given by a pharmacist are covered by the pharmacy benefit with no cost to the patient.
+• The pharmacy benefit covers only vaccines given by a pharmacist with no cost to the patient.

-- If your flu vaccine is administered by a provider at an onsite clinic, it may not be covered.
-Patients may be required to pay the full expense out-of-pocket.
+• If a provider administers your flu vaccine at an onsite clinic, it may not be covered.
+Patients may be required to pay the total expense out-of-pocket.

-- You visit your primary care provider to get flu shots if your pharmacy has restrictions or there are no flu shots available.
-In such cases copayments or cost shares for the office visit may be required.
+• Visit your primary care provider to get flu shots if your pharmacy has restrictions or no flu shots available.
+In such cases, copayments or cost shares for the office visit may be required.

-The TRICARE official site instructs Guard and Reserve members to seek out flu shots at a military hospital or clinic first.
-Influenza vaccines may also be available from retail pharmacies in your TRICARE network.
+The Tricare official site instructs Guard and Reserve members to seek out flu shots at a military hospital or clinic.
+Influenza vaccines may also be available from retail pharmacies in your Tricare network.
 Those who choose to get flu shots from a network pharmacy MUST receive their vaccination from a pharmacist.

 Guard and Reserve members are warned NOT to get a flu shot from “an onsite medical clinic at the pharmacy.”
-This is because the entire cost of the shot will be billed to you and you’ll be required to pay out of pocket.
+This is because the entire cost of the vaccine is your responsibility , and you’ll be required to pay out of pocket.

 Any Guard/Reserve member who goes to a network doctor not listed as the patient’s primary care manager (PCM) must have a referral from the PCM.
 You may also be required to document the shot with the following information: